| Title | Professor |

 Review: Roberto Bolaño’s A Little Lumpen Novelita in Asymptote http://www.asymptotejournal.com/article.php?cat=Criticism&id=83&curr_index=0 January 2015.

 Invited Speaker: "Source Material: An Aesthetics of Absence."
-University of Regensburg, and part of the workshop, "Memory, Archives and Cultural Production in Contemporary Lebanon and Iraq."
+University of Regensburg.
+Part of the workshop, "Memory, Archives and Cultural Production in Contemporary Lebanon and Iraq."
 January 2024.

 Invited Presenter, “Worthy of a Postcard?
 Borders, Memory, and Visual Autobiographies.”
 Arts and Conflict: Contesting the Unavailability of Cultural Heritage.
 Virtual Workshop.
 University of Zurich.
 October 2020.